ruurdadema/dnssd/README.md

 # DNS Service Discovery for C++
-This library provides an interface which allows to work with dns-sd in an easy way.
+This library provides an interface which allows to use dns-sd in an easy way.

 _This is a work In Progress!
 Don't expect this library to be production ready._